Melbourne International Film Festival

 The Melbourne International Film Festival (MIFF) is an annual film festival held over three weeks in Melbourne, Victoria, Australia.
 It was founded in 1952 and is one of the oldest film festivals in the world following the founding of the Venice Film Festival in 1932, Cannes Film Festival in 1939 and Berlin Film Festival in 1951.

 Currently held in the month of August from 8th to 25th in 2024 and spanning events in the Melbourne CBD as well as inner-suburban and regional Victoria, MIFF screens films from both Australia and across the world to an audience of approximately 150,000.
-It is the largest film festival in both Australia and the Southern Hemisphere, and is the world’s largest showcase of new Australian cinema.
-The 2022 festival contributed A$9.7 million to the City of Melbourne’s economy.
+It is the largest film festival in both Australia and the Southern Hemisphere, and is the world's largest showcase of new Australian cinema.
+The 2022 festival contributed A$9.7 million to the City of Melbourne's economy.

-Alongside its expansive and well-received film program, MIFF realizes its vision, “An enlightened, inclusive, engaged society through film”, via its renowned industry programs (the co-financing fund Premiere Fund, the talent incubator program Accelerator Lab and the film-financing market 37°South), its skill-building initiatives for youth (MIFF Schools and Critics Campus), and the MIFF Awards that recognize both short- and longform filmmaking talent.
+MIFF seeks to realize its stated vision of: “An enlightened, inclusive, engaged society through film”, via its industry programs (the co-financing fund Premiere Fund, the talent incubator program Accelerator Lab and the film-financing market 37°South), its skill-building initiatives for youth (MIFF Schools and Critics Campus), and the MIFF Awards that recognize both short- and longform filmmaking talent.

 History

-MIFF was originally launched as the Olinda Film Festival in 1952 after a group of delegates to the 1951 Australian Council of Film Societies suggested that a film event be established in the eponymous tourist town.
-It was renamed the Melbourne Film Festival in 1953 and held this title over many decades before transforming into the Melbourne International Film Festival.
-Appointed in 1956, Erwin Rado was the festival’s first director, holding the role until 1979 and returning for a single-year stint in 1983; the Australian Dictionary of Biography notes that he shaped the film event’s character with his “uncompromising drive for excellence”.
+In 1950, representatives of film societies in New South Wales and Victoria met in Sydney to discuss setting up a non-competitive film festival based on the Edinburgh International Film Festival, which had been formed three years earlier, to bring foreign language films and minority appeal films to Australia as the films were not shown in many Australian cinemas.
+In January 1952, representatives from both states launched the first Australian film festival in the Melbourne suburb of Olinda, Victoria.
+It was renamed the Melbourne Film Festival the following year and held this title over many decades before transforming into the Melbourne International Film Festival.
+It was soon decided that one festival was not sufficient for all of Australia and the Sydney Film Festival was founded in 1954.
+Appointed in 1956, Erwin Rado was the festival's first director, holding the role until 1979 and returning for a single-year stint in 1983; the Australian Dictionary of Biography notes that he shaped the film event's character with his “uncompromising drive for excellence”.

 Following Rado, the festival was headed up by Geoffrey Gardner (1980–1982), Paul Seto (1984), Paul Coulter (1985), Santina Musumeci (1986–1987), Tait Brady (1988–1996), Sandra Sdraulig (1997–2000), James Hewison (2001–2006), Richard Moore (2007–2010), Michelle Carey (2011–2018) and current artistic director Al Cossar (2019–present).